Honduras Withholding Tax on Invoices: Rates, Rules, and Filing

 Honduras has no double tax treaties in force with any foreign jurisdiction.
 Unlike most Latin American countries, which maintain at least a handful of bilateral agreements, Honduras offers no treaty-based reduced rates.
 The standard withholding tax rates — 10% on dividends and interest, 25% on royalties and technical or management service fees — apply to every cross-border payment, regardless of the payee's country of residence.

-For AP departments processing Honduras withholding tax on invoices, this eliminates the treaty analysis step entirely.
+For AP departments handling invoices subject to Honduran withholding tax, this eliminates the treaty analysis step.
 On the domestic side, Honduras imposes a 12.5% retención en la fuente on professional fees, commissions, and technical services paid between resident parties.
 Every withholding agent must also issue a comprobante de retención — a CAI-authorized fiscal document regulated by the Servicio de Administración de Rentas (SAR) — at the point of payment.

 Nonresident Withholding Tax Rates by Payment Type

-When your company makes a cross-border payment to a Honduran nonresident, the ISR (Impuesto Sobre la Renta) withholding rate depends entirely on the income category.
-Because Honduras has no tax treaties in force, these Honduras withholding tax rates apply uniformly — the recipient's country of residence is irrelevant.
+When your company pays a nonresident for Honduran-source income, the ISR (Impuesto Sobre la Renta) withholding rate depends on the income category.
+Because Honduras has no tax treaties in force, the Honduran withholding rates apply uniformly — the recipient's country of residence does not change the rate.

 Every rate listed above is final.
 There is no mechanism to request a reduced rate, file for treaty relief, or obtain a waiver based on bilateral agreements.
 This stands in sharp contrast to countries like Mexico's invoice withholding tax and retenciones system, where treaty networks create variable rates depending on the payee's jurisdiction.
 In Honduras, the calculation is straightforward: identify the payment category, apply the corresponding percentage.

 The 25% rate on royalties and technical/management service fees deserves particular attention.
-If your organization licenses intellectual property from a Honduran entity, pays consulting fees for technical assistance, or compensates management services rendered from Honduras, a full quarter of each payment goes to SAR (Servicio de Administracion de Rentas) as withholding.
+If your organization pays a nonresident for royalties, technical assistance, or management services treated as Honduran-source income, 25% of the payment must be withheld and remitted to SAR (Servicio de Administracion de Rentas).
 For companies with significant consulting or IP licensing relationships, this rate materially affects the total cost of the engagement and should be factored into contract negotiations upfront.

 The withholding obligation falls squarely on the payer.
 As the withholding agent, your AP team must deduct the correct amount before releasing payment and remit it to SAR within the prescribed deadlines.
 If your organization fails to withhold, the resulting tax liability belongs to you — not to the nonresident payee.
 This makes accurate payment classification critical.
 Mischaracterizing a technical service fee as a general service payment, or conflating a royalty with a standard vendor payment, can trigger underpayment penalties and interest on the difference.